GoogleCloudPlatform/cloud-sql-nodejs-connector/README.md

 ### Using a Local Proxy Tunnel

-Another possible way to use the Cloud SQL Node.js Connector creating a local proxy server that creates a tunnel to the secured connection stablished using the `Connector.startLocalProxy()` method instead of `Connector.getOptions()`.
+Another possible way to use the Cloud SQL Node.js Connector is by creating a local proxy server that tunnels to the secured connection established using the `Connector.startLocalProxy()` method instead of `Connector.getOptions()`.